LeafandJam/leaf-guides/content/posts/uYou+.md

 1. Install iTunes and iCloud
 2. Get AltStore for Windows from https://altstore.io/
     - Run AltInstaller.msi to setup AltServer
+    - Open iTunes, then enable "Wi-Fi sync" on your device

 3. Install AltStore to your phone
     - Plug your phone into your PC/Laptop.